| Off the Grid |

 I use wooden view cameras and original 19th-Century brass lenses with large apertures to create a picture plane that allows only a small part of the subject to be in focus—a person's eye, face, or hands.
 Ambrotypes and tintypes are in many ways anti-snapshot: a face over many seconds or even minutes is exposed, as an extended moment is compressed onto a single plate.

-To schedule a portrait session, please visit my portrait website: www.tintypeportraits.com
+To find out more about my process and scheduling a portrait session, please visit my portrait website: www.tintypeportraits.com

 All images of process by Leigh Van Duzer.